-This file is about truth, honesty, lying, integrity and trust.
+This file is about truth, honesty, integrity, trust, dishonesty and lying.

 - Anytime you find that truth stands in your way, you can be certain that you are headed in the wrong direction.